jfet97/omniclone/README.md

 2. `super` is statically bound to a class heirarchy, remember it
 3. `Error` objects cannot be properly copied because of js limitations
 4. currently there is no isomorphic way to detect if an object is a `Proxy` nor is possible to access the handler object.
 Because of transparent virtualization, `omniclone` will copy each properties, the `constructor` and the `[[Prototype]]` directly from the proxed object.
-5. currenlty there is a lack of support for Map and Set objects.
+5. currenlty there is a lack of support for Set objects.
 I'm working on this.